proddata/crate/docs/config/cluster.rst

   | *Default:*   ``4``
   | *Runtime:*  ``yes``

-  Define the number of initial recoveries of primaries that are allowed per node.
-Since most times local gateway is used, those should be fast and we can handle more of those per node without creating load.
+  Defines how many concurrent primary shard recoveries are allowed on a node.

+  Since primary recoveries use data that is already on disk (as opposed to inter-node recoveries), recovery should be fast and so this setting can be higher than :ref:`node_concurrent_recoveries
+  <cluster.routing.allocation.node_concurrent_recoveries>`.

 .. _cluster.routing.allocation.node_concurrent_recoveries: